binaryage/cljs-oops/readme.md

 > -- <cite>Darwin (with sunglasses on)</cite>

 ClojureScript developers should quickly learn how to inter-operate with native Javascript objects via [the dot operator][1].
-This was modelled to closely follow [Cojure's Java interop][4] story.
+This was modelled to closely follow [Clojure's Java interop][4] story.

 For example, the ClojureScript form `(.-nativeProp obj)` will compile to `obj.nativeProp` in Javascript.